saihari/Fetch-Assesment/README.md

 2. What other components would you want to add to make this production ready?

     I would create another queue or s3 bucket to store and debug deformeded messages or failed messages.
 I would also place monitoring and alerting mechanisms to track resource utilization and send alerts if we hit/ are near resource limits.
+Add an application scerets manager to store database credentials

 3. How can this application scale with a growing dataset?